Chethandc2014/swagger-wiki/Datatypes.md

     "name",
     "id"
   ],
+  "properties": {
     "status": {
       "type": "string",
       "description": "pet status in the store",
       "enum": [
         "available",
         "pending",
         "sold"
       ]
     },
     "happiness": {
       "type": "integer",
       "format": "int32",
       "description": "how happy the Pet appears to be, where 10 is 'extremely happy'", "minimum": 1,
       "maximum": 10
-  }
+    },
   ...

 ```